Assessing the Business Process Modeling Competences of Large Language Models: Experiment settings

 \subsection{LLM Selection and Configuration}

 The goal in this experiment is to compare the process modeling abilities of open-source LLMs of different sizes and architectures.
-We included different types of LLMs like non-thinking LLMs (e.g., Qwen 2.5), Mixture-of-Expert (MoE) based ones (e.g., Qwen 3), or thinking LLMs like Deepseek.
-To measure the influence of the parameter size for the LLM version, at least two different parameter sizes were tested, if possible. \autoref{tab:Experiment_LLM} summarizes the LLMs that were tested.
-The LLMs are grouped by size, so by the parameter count, with a parameter count smaller than 7b being small LLMs, a parameter count between 7b and 14b being mid-sized LLMs, and a parameter count over 14b being large LLMs.
+We included different types of LLMs, such as non-thinking LLMs (e.g., Qwen2.5), Mixture-of-Expert (MoE) based ones (e.g., Qwen3), and thinking LLMs like Deepseek.
+To measure the influence of the parameter size for the LLM version, at least two different parameter sizes for each LLM family were tested, if possible. \autoref{tab:Experiment_LLM} summarizes the LLMs that were tested.
+The LLMs are grouped by parameter count: smaller than 7b as small LLMs, between 7b and 14b as mid-sized LLMs, and over 14b as large LLMs.

-The \textit{temperature} of the LLM was set to 0.1 since the output must follow the given instructions, especially the BPMN 2.0 rules to obtain a valid BPMN-XML file.
-We did not set the temperature to 0 to give the model some freedom in interpreting the textual description and allow for minimal variety.
-This allows the LLM to produce slight variations in structure — such as alternative control-flow paths or task labels — while maintaining the ability to stick to the given instructions.
+The \textit{temperature} was set to 0.1 to encourage strict adherence to the prompt instructions, in particular, the BPMN 2.0 constraints required to produce a valid BPMN-XML file.
+We did not use a \textit{temperature} of 0, which would result in greedy decoding (selecting the highest-probability next token), as it can still yield non-deterministic behavior in practice and provides no controlled flexibility for interpreting ambiguous process descriptions.
+At a temperature of 0.1, generation remains concentrated on high-probability tokens while allowing limited stochasticity, which we found preferable for this task.
+This allows the LLM to produce slight variations in the expected structure, such as alternative control-flow paths or task labels, while still adhering to the given instructions.
 For the same reason, we refrained from using a seed.
 To ensure a good balance between accuracy and memory usage, we decided to use \textit{8-bit quantized} LLMs.
-We preferred to use the instruction-tuned variants of the LLMs, indicated by the instruction tag in \autoref{tab:Experiment_LLM} as they are trained to follow instructions, and therefore are more likely to generate useful BPMNs.
-However, since for some LLM families, like Qwen 3 or Deepseek r1, no instruction-tuned variants are available, we resorted to the non-instruction-tuned variants.
+We preferred to use the instruction-tuned variants of the LLMs, indicated by the instruction tag in \autoref{tab:Experiment_LLM}.
+Those are trained to follow instructions and are therefore more likely to generate useful BPMN models.
+However, for some LLM families, such as Qwen3 or Deepseek-R1, no instruction-tuned variants are available, so we resorted to non-instruction-tuned variants.
 For the context length, we used a fixed value of 40k, ensuring that the context always captures the length of the modeling and refinement prompt.